INTL Mentorship Program

 The INTL Mentorship Program matches emerging and experienced leaders in the Canadian international education sector.
 Mentors and mentees connect regularly over eight months and receive support and guidance from the INTL Mentorship Team.

-The Mentorship Program will be accepting candidate applications in 2025.
+The Mentorship Program will be accepting candidate applications in 2026.

 Eligibility:

-• Mentors are experienced leaders who have been involved in International Education for more than 7 years.
+• Mentors are experienced leaders who have been involved in international education for more than 7 years.

 • Available to individuals at CBIE Member Institutions.